-In chapter 7 of her book, Ruti holds possibility of what it would be like to Seeing the Extraordinary in the Ordinary.
-She takes a few pages in this chapter to refute the familiar saying, “love is blind.”
+In chapter 7 of her book, Ruti holds the possibility of what it would be like to See the Extraordinary in the Ordinary.
+She takes a few pages in this chapter to refuting the familiar saying, “love is blind.”

 I think that love is actually unusually clear-sighted and perceptive.
 It makes us keenly observant.
 Everything (about our lover) stirs our curiosity.
 We become inquisitive and eager to explore.
 When we are truly enchanted it’s hard for us to look away.
 And the more intimate we get, the more we are granted the privileged of seeing what others don’t have access to.
 Love may rob us of all kinds of basic skills, such as the ability to stay focused, but it definitely does not strike us blind.

 So I started thinking…When I am in love,

 I feel alive and thriving.

 I feel creative and driven to stay true to myself.

 I hold possibilities for everything I do – taking risks I normally wouldn’t take.

 I feel complete – knowing I am a part of something bigger than myself.